 By the time Cnut (“Canute”), Prince of Denmark, rose to power following the death of his father Sweyn Forkbeard in AD 1014, the Vikings already owned vast lands across the world.
 Cnut’s father, Sweyn, was the son of Harold Bluetooth who founded Denmark as a Christian kingdom.
 At the time, the Vikings possessed a vast seafaring empire that extended from northern Europe to North America, but Sweyn’s crowning achievement was the British isle.
-Following the second major Viking invasion, Cnut made his primary home and capital in England.
+Following the second major Viking invasion of England, Cnut made his primary home and capital in England.
 He preferred the Anglo-Saxon way of life and he hoped to model his kingship upon Edgar and his enviable years of peace.
 For more than a century, the Vikings had now transformed themselves from pirates into settlers of England.

 With the decline and fall of the house of Wessex, coupled with the death of his father, Cnut initially returned home to Denmark, apparently lacking the will to claim England as his own.
 Before he departed, however, Cnut returned the bodies of his captives to the English shores, each one horribly mutilated -a dark event that foreshadowed things to come.
 Cnut returned the following year to England and he battled with Edmund “Ironsides” until a peace was achieved, dividing the two kingdoms north and south, but Edmund’s death shortly thereafter left open the question of the English crown.